 As a therapist, through my own experience and the many I’ve researched, I conclude that the experience of pure consciousness is the most powerful way of shifting one’s perception, and with it, bringing about emotional healing and transformation.
-Once you’ve had such an experience there is no going back.

 The transformative use of hypnosis and the REM state